-Each small container should have a sticker on it which says exactly what can and can’t go in the container.
-(Click the sticker at right for a larger image)
+- Each small container should have a sticker on it which says exactly what can and can’t go in the container.
+(Click here for the image)

 PLEASE USE THE CONTAINERS PROPERLY.
 DO NOT PUT TRASH INTO THE RECYCLING CONTAINERS.

-We have distributed lots of recycling containers for your convenience all over campus, but if you know of a good spot which needs one, or if you need a container for your work area, let us know by contacting us at firstname.lastname@example.org or at (412) 624-9521.
+We have distributed lots of recycling containers for your convenience all over campus.
+However, if you know of a spot that could use a container, or if you need a container for your work area, let us know by contacting us at firstname.lastname@example.org or at (412) 624-9521.

 If you have a lot of recyclable material, say due to an office cleanup, you can contact us at email@example.com or at (412) 624-9521, and we can provide you with additional containers and arrange a special pickup for you.
 Also, if you, your department, or your organization want to coordinate a special recycling event, such as a recycling drive, a clean out your office day, or something similar, contact us and we will be happy to help you by providing collection units, and special pickup arrangements.